uzdun/CodeableModels/docsrc/source/07_meta_model_with_stereotypes.rst

                                             "mock": False
                                         })

-Assuming that the distributed component classes in the class model are derived from this meta-class, we could derive a stateless service stereotype from ``service`` as a subclass.
-Here, it is undesirable that the default value for the ``stateless`` attribute is ``False`` for such stereotyped ``stateless`` components of which we know that they are stateless.
-With the ``default_values`` dict, a stereotype can redefine default values of the extended meta-class::
+Assuming that the distributed component classes are derived from this meta-class, we could derive a stateless service stereotype from ``service`` as a subclass.
+Here, it is undesirable that the default value for the ``stateless`` attribute is ``False`` for such stereotyped ``stateless`` components of which we already know that they are stateless, once the stereotype is used.
+With the ``default_values`` dictionary, a stereotype can redefine default values of the extended meta-class::

-    stateless_service = CStereotype("Stateless Service", extended=distributed_component, superclasses=service,
+    stateless_service = CStereotype("Stateless Service", extended=distributed_component,
+                                    superclasses=service,
                                     default_values={"stateless": True})

 Please note that we must specify that ``distributed_component`` is extended, in order